Transfer Students

 • Visit us at our Disability Services Office at Loyola 100 (open Mon-Fri 8am-4:30pm, except holidays)

 All Seattle University students are provided a photo ID called a Campus Card, which gives you access to printing, your meal plan, and campus buildings including the library, gym, and residence halls.
 You may upload a photo online through your New Student Checklist.
-You will receive your Campus Card when you come to campus in September.
+You will receive your Campus Card when you come to campus.
 Please contact our campus Service Desk at (206) 296-5571 or servicedesk@seattleu.edu if you have any questions or need support with uploading your photo.